fouronesys/construlink/replit.md

 ## Recent Changes

+### October 14, 2025 - Payment Gateway Migration (Verifone to Azul)
+Completed migration from Verifone to Azul as the exclusive payment gateway:
+- **Removed**: Verifone payment component and all related UI references
+- **Updated**: Payment page to use Azul gateway exclusively with simulated payment endpoint for development
+- **Modified**: Admin panel to display generic "Gateway ID" instead of Verifone-specific fields
+- **Changed**: Refund system to use `gatewayRefundId` instead of `verifoneRefundId`
+- **Maintained**: Database backward compatibility by keeping legacy field names in schema while updating UI labels
+- **Result**: Platform now uses Azul (Banco Popular) as the sole payment processor for Dominican market

 ### October 14, 2025 - Supplier Dashboard Improvements Complete
 Completed comprehensive supplier dashboard enhancement with 9 implementation phases:
 - **Backend APIs**: Full CRUD endpoints for publications, advertisement requests, and banners with proper authentication and plan validation